spamegg1/abstract-thinking/subconscious/implicit.md

 # Implicit and explicit knowledge

+## Assumptions and background knowledge

-- Assumptions and "background knowledge" are unavoidable, and necessary.
+Assumptions and background knowledge are unavoidable and necessary.

+### Examples of implicit assumptions

+TODO

+### How to deal with assumptions: expect them and watch out

+TODO

+## Moving between implicit and explicit

-- Always keep "dancing back and forth" between:
+- Always keep dancing back and forth between:
   - implicit and explicit knowledge,
   - syntax and semantics,
   - formal and informal,